BHCSSD/10.1.4-Assignment-Draw-A-Scene/README.md

 ## Set Up
 1. Create a canvas that is 700 x 700 with a background of your choice
-2. Then in draw(), add 3 lines of text at the top of the window:
+2. Then in `draw()`, add 3 lines of text at the top of the window
+  - it doesn't matter what your 3 lines of text say, it just needs to be there.

 ## Main Task
-Your goal is to draw one of the following things/scenes.
+Your goal is to draw something of your own choice, -or- one of the following things/scenes.
 1. a house on a street
 2. an old school iPod
 3. a car or truck or submarine